Broad coalition attends teach-in on Israel lobby ahead of AIPAC conference

 If there was a theme to the day (full video) it was that the Israel lobby is losing ground to Boycott, Divestment and Sanctions (BDS) in the 100-years-war of Zionism in the United States, and the American people are waking up; but it won’t matter much for the Palestinians.
 They’re screwed for as long as anyone can see; and this is the Israel lobby’s achievement.
 It blocked a Palestinian state.
 No one at the conference said the two-state solution is alive.
 “There is zero time for the two state solution,” Hanan Ashrawi said.
-She and almost everyone else talked about apartheid.
+She and almost everyone else described the occupation as “apartheid.”

 The conference was sponsored by the Washington Report for Middle East Affairs and the Institute For Research Middle East Policy.
-I will go through its highlights this morning, focusing on a few speakers.
-I’ll start with the hit, Hanan Ashrawi, and finish with John Mearsheimer, whose grim realist pronouncement that we are all in for a lot worse is what I will take away from this conference.
+I will go through its highlights today, focusing on a few speakers.
+I’ll start with the hit, Hanan Ashrawi, the longtime Palestinian negotiator, and finish with John Mearsheimer, whose grim realist pronouncement that we are all in for a lot worse is what I will take away from this conference.

 Now we have settlers in the White House.
 They don’t need to lobby, they are decision makers.

-The lobby’s control of the narrative goes back to the The Balfour Declaration, which contained that clause about the Jewish home not harming the rights of the “existing non-Jewish communities in Palestine.”
+The lobby’s control of the narrative goes back to the The Balfour Declaration, Ashrawi said, citing that clause about the establishment of the Jewish home not harming the rights of the “existing non-Jewish communities in Palestine.”
 So Palestinians lost their identity right there, she said.
 “And I do hope the Brits don’t celebrate it even though Theresa May invited Netanyahu to celebrate it.
 This is a colonial legacy par excellence.”

 Then there is the claim that all Palestinian prisoners are terrorists.
 There have been 800,000 Palestinian prisoners, Ashrawi said.
 “I was one of them.”
 Are there really 800,000 terrorists in Palestine?